Consumer Products

 2 weeks ago

-As of April 9, 2025, the company had received two reports of the LED bulbs overheating in Canada.
-No injuries have been reported.
+As of May 27, 2025, the company has received no reports of incidents or injuries in Canada.

 Consumer product safety